vill422/GlintTech-Projects/README.md

 # words
-This is a newborn temp about angular and spring boot applications.
+This is a newborn template about angular and spring boot applications.

 # Test cases
 ## FrontEnd